einarhed/birthday-problem/README.md

 ### Leap year day

-Currently the program does not consider if a person birthday is on the 29th of February.
+Currently the program does not consider if a person birthday is on the 29th of February and year is not leap year.

 **Given** a person has a birthday on 29th of February

 **When** today is 28th of February

+**And** year is not leap year

 **Then** that person should receive a Happy Birthday greeting